Interactive Media Lab

 • collection of Manfrotto clamps and rigging equipment for AV installation.

-Courses for students interested in interactive med
+Courses for students in interactive media

 UNSW School of Art & Design has one elective in Interactive Media open to undergraduate students:

 The Interaction Design stream is open to students enrolled in a Master of Design or Fine Arts.
-There are: